 4) Susies Lake

-Post a pic at this scenic look-off and you’re sure to shame everyone who’s still in bed.
+Post a pic at this scenic look-off and you’re sure to shame everyone still in bed.
 Inspire your social media followers with the drive, determination, skill, and effort it must have taken to explore this epic wilderness.
-Sure it may be in Bayers Lake Business Park, and your activity tracker says it was only a 40-minute return trip, but we’ll just leave those parts out.
+Sure, it may be in Bayers Lake Business Park, and your gps says it was only a 40-minute return trip, but we’ll just leave those parts out.

 Enjoy the view while enjoying your still-warm Timmies while you sample one of Halifax’s finest Blue Mountain-Birch Cove Lakes Wilderness views.
-Be warned, even though it’s a 20-minute hike to the look-off, it is un-marked and rugged.
-It’s not to be taken as lightly as your decision to have another drink was last night.
+Be warned, even though it’s a 20-minute hike to the lookoff, it is unmarked and rugged.
+It’s not to be taken as lightly as your decision to have another drink last night.

 3) Point Pleasant Park

 Stroll, hike, call it what you will but it’s your best option to be seen doing “great, thanks!” (as your grimace turns into a smile).
 Sure last night was a rough one, but you’re still out getting fresh air, exercise, and seizing the new year!
-There are different routes to choose from, with plenty of benches along most of them, allowing you to take in the scenery while being scolded by your stomach.
+There are different routes, with plenty of benches along most of them, allowing you to take in the scenery while being scolded by your stomach.

-Always a place of good cheer, today you may be awarded a special wink and nod from fellow party revelers who also opted for nature over nurture for the first day of 2023.
+Always a place of good cheer, today you may be awarded a special wink and nod from fellow party revellers who also opted for nature over nurture for the first day of 2025.
 The brisk salty air will cure what ails ya, or at least remind you that you’re in the Maritimes, so lace up those hikers and give ‘er!

 2) Long Lake Provincial Park